|

 in fields such as maths, physics, engineering or exploration

 geophysics.
-The postgraduate diploma normally requires
+The postgraduate diploma is typically taken over two years

-The Postgraduate Diploma would typically require the
+The Graduate Diploma would typically require the

-student to obtain a total of #16 units including credit for:
+student to obtain credit for:

-ERTH7510 Geophysical Signal Processing (#2)
+ERTH7510 Geophysical Signal Processing

 |